 Laboratory values used to assess renal function should be within normal limits in animals with nutritional osteodystrophy.

-Affected animals should be confined for several weeks after initiation of the supplemental diet.
+Animals with osteomalacia should be confined for several weeks after initiation of the supplemental diet.
 Response to therapy is rapid; within 1 wk the animals become more active, and their attitude improves.
-Jumping or climbing must be prevented because the skeleton is still susceptible to fractures.
+Jumping or climbing must be prevented, because the skeleton is still susceptible to fractures.
 Restrictions can be lessened after 3 wk, but confinement with limited movement is indicated until the skeleton returns to normal (response to treatment should be monitored radiographically).
 Complete recovery can be achieved within months in animals with no or only minor limb and joint deformities.

 Last full review/revision April 2014 by Walter Gruenberg, DrMedVet, MS, PhD, DECAR, DECBHM